 Herbal and Natural Medicine, Plus Some Regular First Aid

 Disclaimer: This is NOT a substitute for a doctor's care and should be used under medical supervision.
 Do not use anything from this page as a substitute for vaccinations, antibiotics or other conventional treatments.
 Discuss potential treatments from this page with an M.D. before you try anything.
 I am not a doctor, just studying to become one.
+Nothing on this page should be taken as medical advice.
+Research everything yourself & ask your doctor in addition to what you read here and make your own decisions after that.
 Herbal medicine can hurt or kill you.
 I am not responsible for the consequences of your actions should you choose to try something from this page.
 This page is not an excuse to antagonize or ignore your doctor.
 If you refuse to vaccinate your kids, you won't have much luck with herbs anyway because herbal medicine also relies on science and doesn't work without it.
+Before you use anything from this page, learn Detecting B.S. by heart, aka the methods of properly vetting your info sources

 I recommend you start by taking the American Red Cross's First Aid and CPR Certification Course.
 You can buy this for about $70 (currently these classes seem to be accessible online - 4/4/20) and it looks great on a resume.
 Honestly, if you don't know how to disinfect a cut or the difference between cleaning and sterilizing, you shouldn't be practicing herbal medicine, let alone any medicine.
 Learn the basics.